Skip to product information

 Width: 6.7cm Height: 4.2cm

-1. Clay: A solid base material that reflects the foundation soil of the East Pagoda of Yakushiji Temple.
+1. Clay: A solid base that reflects the foundation soil of the East Pagoda of Yakushiji Temple.

-This piece is made with ancient soil collected from around the central stone of the famous Yakushiji East Pagoda, which was built in the Nara period, during major repairs.
-Rich in iron and silica, this soil has developed fine mineral crystals after 1,300 years of weathering, and even after firing, the quartz grains sparkle like stardust.
-When you hold it in your hand, you can quietly feel the prayers of the Yamato earth and the ancient pagoda.
+This piece is made with a blend of ancient soil collected from around the central stone of the East Pagoda of Yakushiji Temple, a famous pagoda built in the Nara period, during extensive repairs.
+Rich in iron and silica, this soil has developed minute mineral crystals over 1,300 years of weathering, and even after firing, the quartz grains sparkle like stardust.
+When you hold it in your hand, you can quietly feel the prayers of the land of Yamato and the ancient pagoda.

 3. Shape: The neat volume of the cylindrical sake cup